 Bishop Ezekiel of Dervis

-Born in 1938 in Akrita Kilkis of Macedonia.
+His Grace Bishop Ezekiel was born in 1938 in Akrita Kilkis of Macedonia.
 He graduated in 1962 the Theological College Halki (Constantinople).
 He was ordained deacon in July of 1962 in Constantinople and in September of the same year he arrived in Sydney, where he was ordained Priest on Sunday 30th of September at Dubbo NSW during the consecration of the Church of Panagia Myrtidiotissa.
 After his ordination to the Priesthood he served the Greek Orthodox Parish-Community of St. Gerasimos Leichhardt (Sydney) temporarily, and following this as Parish priest at the Church of All Saints Belmore (Sydney) for 15 years.

 He was elected Bishop on the 1st of March 1977 by the Holy Synod of the Ecumenical Patriarchate, with the honorary title of Dervis and was appointed Assistant Bishop to Archbishop Stylianos.